w3c/wai-curricula/content/content-author/clear-content.md

 * Show examples of fonts that provide a good reading experience.
 Compare those with fonts that are more difficult to read and understand.
 * Demonstrate different approaches for grouping related content.
 These include specifying the proximity of a heading to its related content, as well as defining appropriate spacing between the different content sections.
 * Show examples of text spacing and alignment.
 Emphasize how appropriate spacing between words, lines, and paragraphs favors content readability.
 Explain that it is best practice to avoid justified text, as it is more difficult to read due to the uneven spaces created by the justification.
+* Discuss different uses of imagery to complement text content.
+Explain that these images help users who have difficulty processing text.

 #### Ideas to Assess Knowledge for Topic